 Two men had been brought together through lives filled with pain and suffering, and they had finally received acceptance and respect.
 They had found each other and by doing so they had found themselves.
 They had realized that their lives did have meaning to someone else.
 They discovered that in a world of 7 billion human beings there was at least one other person who loved them and cared about them.

-Ross and Carlton had shared their days together putting together all the bits and pieces that make up a life.
+Ross and Carlton had spent their days putting together all the bits and pieces that make up a life.
 They shared the ups and downs as they traveled through the years devoted to each other in the purest form of friendship possible.
 In a world that had beat them down in so many ways, they helped each other rise above the insensitivity, neglect, and abuse that they had both experienced, and most importantly they had broken through the profound loneliness and isolation that had been forced on both of them simply because of who they were.